polterguy/hyper-ide/helpers/help-files/03 - Hyper IDE main features.md

             innerValue:Close
             onclick
               delete-widget:sample-dox-modal-window

 ```

-If you have [installed Hypereval](/bazar?app=hypereval) from your Bazar, and you have enabled the Hypereval plugin,
+If you have [installed Hypereval](/bazar?app=hypereval) from the Bazar, and you have enabled the Hypereval plugin,
-you can click the _"Lightning"_ button at the top of this page, in your toolbar.
+you can click the _"Lightning"_ button at the top of this page in your toolbar.
 This will load up Hypereval, which
 allows you to create code in _"immediate mode"_.
 This allows you to evaluate Hyperlambda snippets.
 If you want
 to try this out, then open up Hypereval, copy and paste the code from above into your Hypereval CodeMirror editor,
 and click _"Evaluate"_ - The button with the lightning beneath Hypereval's code editor.
-This off course, will result
-in something resembling the following.
+This allows you to _"play"_
+with the ideas put forth in this documentation, to modify them, to create different results.

+If you are too lazy to even copy and paste code into your Hypereval editor, you can also simply click the lightning
+button, beneath the above code snippets.
+Not all code snippets have this lightning button, but all those that do,
+allows you to evaluate the snippet immediately.

+If you're too lazy to even click at the button, you can simply enjoy this screenshot of its result.

 https://phosphorusfive.files.wordpress.com/2018/01/screenshot-its-alive-example.png